rahulkavale/rahulkavale.github.io/_posts/2014-11-16-srap-your-map-reduce.markdown

 	 Sparks main abstraction for computations is of Resilient Distributed Datasets(RDD).
 Due to its simplified programming interface, it unifies computational styles which were spread out in otherwise traditional Hadoop stack.

-	eg. provides SQL like interface through `SparkSQL`, streaming from `Spark Streaming`, machine learning from `MLib`, graph processing via `graphX`.
-Spark also provides programming interface in languages including `Scala, Java, python.
+	eg. provides SQL like interface through ***SparkSQL***, streaming from ***Spark Streaming***, machine learning from ***MLib***, graph processing via ***graphX***.
+Spark also provides programming interface in languages including Scala, Java, python.
 	The abstraction of RDD, due to its properties also is a reason for much more performant nature of Spark.
 Lets see how,

 * What is RDD?

 	RDD stands for Resilient Distributed Dataset.
 It forms the basic abstraction on which Spark programming model works.

-	RDD is `immutable`.
+	RDD is ***immutable***.

-		 This is a very important point, because even HDFS is write once, read many times/append only store, making it immutable but the MapReduce model makes it impossible to exploit this fact for improving performance.
+    > This is a very important point, because even HDFS is write once, read many times/append only store, making it immutable but the MapReduce model makes it impossible to exploit this fact for improving performance.

-	These are `lazily evaluated`
+    RDD is ***lazily evaluated***

-		RDD is not materialized unless an action(terminal operation) is called on it.
+    > RDD is not materialized unless an action(terminal operation) is called on it.
 This means when a terminal operation is called, Spark is aware of DAG of transformation it has to do on the data, making it repeatable operation in case of failures, and hence the fault tolerance aspect becomes trivial.
 It also allows to have some optimizations possible on computations steps which were otherwise impossible to guess.

-	It can be thought of as `Distributed collections`.
+	It can be thought of as ***Distributed collections***.
 The programming interface almost makes distributed nature of underlying data transparent.

 	It can be created via, parallelizing a normal collection of values,transforming an existing RDD by applying a transformation function, reading from a persistent data store like HDFS.